Azure/azure-kusto-node/azure-kusto-data/README.md

 There are several authentication methods

 ### App
-The recommended way to authenticate is to use app id and key
+There are two ways to authenticate using AAD application:

 ```javascript
 const kcsb = KustoConnectionStringBuilder.withAadApplicationKeyAuthentication(`https://${clusterName}.kusto.windows.net`,'appid','appkey','authorityId');